n8n-io/n8n-docs/docs/nodes/nodes-library/core-nodes/Webhook/README.md

 3. **HTTP Method:** You can define whether the request will use the GET or the POST HTTP method.

-4. **Path:** You can enter a path for your webhook.
+4. **Path:** You can enter a custom path for your webhook.
 This is the path that the webhook will listen to.
-You don't need to change this if you are not sure about it.
+Please make sure that this is a unique path per method (GET, POST) across your workflows.
+You don't need to change this if you are unsure about it.

 5. **Response Code:** Here you can specify the HTTP response code to return.
 You’ll probably want to keep it set at 200.